georgewatson/georgewatson.me/_posts/2021-07-09-why-i-m-leaving-academia.md

 Of course,
-much of this is probably field-dependent---it is quite possible that that I would have it easier, in the sciences, than do my colleagues in the humanities, or *vice versa*.
+much of this is probably field-dependent---it is quite possible that
+I would have it easier,
+in the sciences,
+than do my colleagues in the humanities, or *vice versa*.